What is this spiky weed?

 The Canadian Thistle is a highly invasive weed in Pennsylvania.
 In fact, it has made the PA Noxious Weed List.
 This weed is problematic for many reasons.
 It is a prolific seeder.
 During summer months Canada thistle develops 1,000 to 1,500 seeds per flowering shoot!
 These seeds blow in from surrounding areas into your landscape beds, lawns, etc. These seeds can remain viable in soil up to 22 years!
+Keep reading to learn how to get rid of thistle in your landscape beds!

 Most of the spread of Canadian Thistles isn’t even from seeding.
 This weed has an extensive root system that spreads underground shooting up new plants nearby.
 It doesn’t take long until a large part of a landscape bed is full of this nasty weed.
 Property owners often make the problem worse by pulling weeds.